david-wiggs/codeql-anywhere/README.md

 ## Azure DevOps
 Using the [PowerShell task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/powershell?view=azure-devops) in Azure DevOps, we can call the `New-CodeQLScan.ps1` script.
 Note that the `GITHUB_TOKEN` environment variable must be set to pass in the secret value defined in the `$(GITHUB_TOKEN)` pipeline variable.

-The duplicate `checkout` step is due to the fact that the default checkout leaves the working directory in state of a detached `HEAD`.
-Because the functions leverage the output of `git symbolic-ref HEAD`, the second checkout must be executed, as well as changes fetched.

 ```yaml
 jobs:
 - job: Job_1